schroeder-g/schroeder-g/README.md

 </a>

-If you're interested in new technologies like VR, IoT, and Artificial Intelligence, follow my blog or shoot me a message at <a href="https://fourseven.xyz">fourseven.xyz</a>

 -----

-Have a Great Day!
+If you're interested in new technologies like VR, IoT, or Artificial Intelligence, follow my blog or shoot me a message at <a href="https://fourseven.xyz">fourseven.xyz</a>

+Stay hacking!

 ⭐️ From [schroeder-g](https://github.com/schroeder-g)